Ulfada/bjcp-elk/README.md

 Searching for a beer with citrus aroma and low bitterness:
 ![BJCP Analytics search](./bjcp-analytics-search.png)

-Significant terms for Scottish beers:
+Unusual terms for Belgian beers (See below to understand what is an Unusual term)
 ![BJCP Analytics significant terms](./bjcp-analytics-significant-terms.png)

 ## Installation